haroonth/angular-grid-test/README.md

 ## Use Bootstrap

-- Add bootstrap with yarn or npm
+- Add `bootstrap` with yarn or npm
-- Use row or d-flex for making a grid
+- Use `row col` or `d-flex` for making a grid
-- Style language: scss
+- Style language: `scss`
-- Add bootstrap plugin to project (in angular.js file)
+- Add bootstrap plugin to project (in angular.json file)
 - Import bootstrap scss files from node_modules

 ## Result
-- Publish your result to "your name" branch
+- Publish your result to "your_name" branch

 # AngularLogicsparkTest